RektifyAI/attack-playbook/README.md

 # Attack Playbook

-## Attacks in DeFi: Exploits, Hacks, Scams, Compromises, and more

 ### Introduction
 ----
 Sena Labs has created a attack library that lists relevant hacks, scams, exploits, and compromises that occur in the cryptocurrency community.
 We have generalized these events, whether it be cyber or real-world to be "attacks", regardless of technical nature.